hannobraun/hanno.braun-odw.eu/content/notes/open-source-benefits/index.md

 A permissive license allows many freedoms in changing and distributing the source, while making little to no requirements.
 A copyleft license only allows the source to be redistributed under the same license, which can complicate or outright prevent commercial use.

 Personally, I'm a proponent of permissive licenses.
-I plan to write about that in the future, so [stay tuned](/subscribe).

 ### Benefits for Users